2011 Pennsylvania elections: General election

 Covey and Boockvar faced each other in the general election.
 Covey was endorsed in the general election by The Philadelphia Inquirer, which noted her "quasi-judicial experience of having served on the state's labor relations board".
 Boockvar was endorsed by the Pittsburgh Post-Gazette and The Patriot-News, which both praised her breadth of experience.

 In the general election on November 8, Covey won with 978,634 votes (52.4%) against Boockvar's 890,701 (47.6%).

-Retention elections
+Judicial retention

 The following judges were up for retention in the 2011 general election: